tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

-successfully negotiated for the session, if a record with CID is received that has the source address and/or source port number of the enclosing UDP datagram different from what is currently associated with that CID value, the receiver SHOULD perform a return routability check as described in {{path-validation}}, unless an application layer specific address validation mechanism can be triggered instead (e.g., CoAP Echo {{?RFC9175}}).
+successfully negotiated for the session, if a record with CID is received that has the source address and/or source port number of the enclosing UDP datagram different from what is currently associated with that CID value, the receiver SHOULD perform a return routability check as described in {{path-validation}}, unless an application-specific address validation mechanism can be triggered instead (e.g., CoAP Echo {{?RFC9175}}).

 # Return Routability Check Message Types